Mid-Year Business Check In

 2. Is your marketing healthy?

 It’s easy to mistake busy for productive.
 If you’re not onboarding new customers that are a good fit for your company, you probably need to take a hard look at your marketing message and activities.
 Your marketing message should align with the products and services you deliver.
 If not, it’s probably time for an update.
 And if you’re ‘spraying and praying’ with your marketing budget…you’re due for a cold, hard review.
-Download our list of top questions that you should ask about your marketing efforts.

 3. Is your culture thriving?